LeonardoESousa/LeoX/Tutorial/Tutorial.md

 Start by creating a folder.
 Let's call this folder **Search**.

-The first step before running a conformation search is running an opt freq calculation using an initial geometry of your choice.
-Since the search requires running many calculation, it is advisable to use a cheap computational method.
-In the exampl below we will use the pm6 method for the initial search.
-Later, we will use more accurated methods for refining the results.
+The first step before running a conformational search is running an opt freq calculation using an initial geometry of your choice.
+Since the search requires running many calculations, it is advisable to use a cheap computational method.
+In the example below we will use the pm6 method for the initial search.
+Later, we will use more accurate methods for refining the results.

 The opt freq input file, which we will call **freq.com**, should then look something like the input below: